nickreich/stat-modeling-2015/pages/homework.md

 **Collaboration on homework is expected and encouraged, although you must write up your own assignment.
 No copying or cutting and pasting.**

+_Due Thursday 3/5/2015, 11am_

+* (30 pts) Conduct a simulation study that evaluates the inferential properties of least square estimates, using a simple or multiple linear regression data generation model.
+Your final write-up should define a linear regression data generation model (i.e. write down the formula for the model, and define all parameters).
+You should explicitly choose one or two parameters that you will systematically vary to and the quantitative metric that you will use to evaluate the estimates.
+(See examples below.)
+Your write-up should state the hypothesis that you had before running the simulation, present results from the simulation study, and evaluate whether your hypothesis was correct or not.
+You do not need to run a formal hypothesis test, just evaluate quantitatively and/or qualitatively how the performance varied across the parameterizations that you simulated.
+You should simulate from at least 10 different parameter sets (and probably at least 25 if you have two parameters).
+Here are some examples of possible topics
+   + Examine the impact of the number of covariates on the MSE (or 95% confidence interval coverage) of a regression coefficient for one predictor variable.
+   + In an SLR setting, evaluate the degree to which the MSE or confidence interval coverage is impacted by non-constant variance of the residuals.
+   + Show how the power to detect a non-zero regression coefficient changes as a function of the sample size and/or the residual variance.
+   + Examine the average bias or MSE in estimating a regression coefficient if the residuals are drawn from a symmetric distribution with mean zero, but with increasing variance (e.g. a Cauchy or Student's T distribution).

 _Due Thursday 2/26/2015, 11:30am_

 * (30 pts) [Lab 3](../assets/labs/lab3-mlr-inference.pdf).